Chauffeur: History

-Only the wealthy could afford the first automobiles, and they generally employed chauffeurs rather than driving themselves.
+Only the wealthy could afford the first cars.
+In the 1890s, cars were open, often had a single bench seat and were driven by their owners.
+From 1900 they became practical transport and owners employed chauffeurs rather than driving themselves.
 A 1906 article in The New York Times reported that "the chauffeur problem to-day is one of the most serious that the automobilist has to deal with", and complained that "young men of no particular ability, who have been earning from $10 to $12 a week, are suddenly elevated to salaried positions paying from $25 to $50" and recommended the re-training of existing coach drivers.